ClinicalEpigeneticsLaboratory/mQTL-workflow/README.md

 - Docker

 #### Docker Container
-This projects contains two docker containers for Python3.10 as well as R4.4 environment used as execution environment for Nextflow pipelines.
+This projects contains docker image mainly for Python3.10 as well as R4.4 used as execution environment for Nextflow pipelines.
-To build images, use the following commands:
+To build image, use the following command:

 ```
-docker build -t python-image -f containers/python_env .
-docker build -t r-image -f containers/R_env .
+docker build -t mqtl-image .
 ```

 To validate builds:

 ```
 docker run -it python-image
-# Python 3.10.14

-docker run -it r-image
-# R version 4.4.1 (2024-06-14) -- "Race for Your Life"
 ```

 ### Workflow one: SNP Array Data Preprocessing